Deutschland 83 – TV Series Review

 Deutschland 83 is a secret history (see What is Alternative History?)
 Secret history is fiction that supposedly shows ‘what really happened’ or ‘what happened behind the scenes’.
 As a secret history, Deutschland 83 has a strong background in real events.

 In the early eighties, the Reagan administration’s rhetoric and weapons build up had brought Cold War hysteria to a peak, convincing many Soviet leaders that Reagan was preparing a nuclear first strike.

-So, when NATO launched Able Archer, an exercise designed to test procedures for nuclear weapon release, the Soviet leadership became convinced it was a ruse de guerre for a nuclear strike and readied their own missiles.
+So, when NATO launched Able Archer, an exercise designed to test procedures for nuclear weapon release, the Soviet leadership became convinced it was a ruse de guerre for a surprise nuclear attack and readied their own missiles.
 Deutschland 83 dramatises that crisis.

 In reality, NATO noticed the Soviet preparations, but didn’t react with further escalation, reducing Soviet panic.
-The exercise eventually wound down without NATO realising quite how close it had come to war.
+The exercise eventually wound down without NATO realising quite how close a nuclear war had been.

 Later, spies reported how seriously the Soviets had taken Able Archer.
 President Reagan said those reports convinced him that the Soviets were genuinely afraid of America, and that revelation persuaded him to negotiate nuclear arms reductions.

 Many other events mentioned or shown in Deutschland 83 were also real: Reagan’s depiction of the Soviet Union as an ‘Evil Empire’, the Korean aircraft shot down by the Soviets, the peace movement, the controversial deployment of Intermediate Range Missiles, and the bombing of ‘La Maison de France’ in West Berlin, for example.

 Also, Deutschland 83 was filmed at the real Stasi headquarters, which is now a museum.